Gravitational Waves Induced by Scalar Perturbations during a Gradual Transition from an Early Matter Era to the Radiation Era: Discussion

 Although we assume that the decay rate is constant throughout this paper, if we consider a time-dependent decay rate causing the field to decay much faster than the Hubble time at that time, the induced GWs can be significantly enhanced.
 We discuss this issue in Ref.~\cite{Inomata:2019ivs}.

 \acknowledgments

+The authors thank Matthew Pearce, Csaba Balazs, Lauren Pearce, and Graham White for pointing out the error in Figs.~\ref{fig:gw_sup_result} and \ref{fig:i_compared} in the previous version of this paper.
 KK and TT thank Sachiko Kuroyanagi for useful discussions.
 KI acknowledges Misao Sasaki, Tomohiro Fujita, Teruaki Suyama, and Masahide Yamaguchi for useful comments.
 KI and TN are grateful to KEK or hospitality received during this work.
 This work was supported in part by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, the JSPS Research Fellowship for Young Scientists (KI and TT), JSPS KAKENHI Grants No.~JP18J12728 (KI), No.~JP17H01131 (KK), and No.~JP17J00731 (TT), MEXT KAKENHI Grants No.~JP15H05889 (KK), No.~JP18H04594 (KK) and No.~JP19H05114 (KK), and Advanced Leading Graduate Course for Photon Science (KI).